damabe/trustcenter/trustcenter/resources/FAQ.md

                 <div class="content-faq">
                     <label>Is 21Vianet transparent with the way it uses and accesses our Customer Data?</label>
                         <div class="content-faq-footer">
-                        <p>We host your Customer Data in datacenter(s) located in the People's Republic of China, excluding Hong Kong, Taiwan, and Macau.
+                        <p>We host your Customer Data in datacenter(s) located in the People's Republic of China, excluding Hong Kong SAR, Taiwan, and Macao SAR.
 The services also share other important aspects of data storage, such as who can access your Customer Data, and what we do with that information internally.
 21Vianet’s position on access to your Customer Data is:</p>
                         <ul>
                             <li>The services give you access to your Customer Data.</li>
                             <li>Access to Customer Data is strictly controlled and logged, and sample audits are performed by us to attest that access is only for appropriate business purposes.</li>